-- Before playing a record, make sure that both of the tonearm VTA thumbscrews are slightly tight. - Place the record, then the record weight.
-Always turn off the turntable before installing the record weight. - Sit down and enjoy listening to your records!
+- Before playing a record, make sure that both of the tonearm VTA thumbscrews are slightly tight. - Place the black washer on the platter, then the record, then the record clamp.
+Always turn off the turntable before installing the record clamp.